-L Return to the Lord your God, for he is gracious and merciful, slow to anger, and abounding in steadfast love;
+- Return to the Lord your God, for he is gracious and merciful, slow to anger, and abounding in steadfast love; - O Destroy this temple, and in three days I will raise it up.

 - L O Lord, C Have Mercy on us.

 - L O Christ, C Have Mercy on us.

 - L O Lord, C Have Mercy on us.

 - Let us pray: O God whose glory it is always to have mercy, be gracious to all who have gone astray from Your ways and bring them again with penitent hearts and steadfast faith to embrace and hold fast the unchangeable truth of Your Word; through Jesus Christ, Your Son, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever.

-C Amen
+- C Amen

 You probably have heard this old saying, "If God seems distant, who moved?"
-I'm not sure that this a good approach for speaking to people who have been absent from church.
+I'm not sure that this is a good approach for speaking to people who have been absent from church.
 Nevertheless, there is some truth in the query.